jmcdo29/ogma/CONTRIBUTING.md

 When running the integration specific applications in a non--testing context (i.e. starting them locally), make sure to `cd` into the directory, `yarn install` the dependencies, and then run `yarn build && yarn start` to compile and start the server.
 From there, in a separate terminal, you can use [curl](https://curl.haxx.se/) or [Postman](https://www.postman.com/), or just use the browser directly.
 For websocket testing, you can use the node REPL (i.e. use `node` from the terminal) and make websocket calls from there.

+It will be left up to contributors to create their own `main.ts` files for working with integration servers.
+All tests should be running through `jest` using `yarn test:integration` otherwise.

 ## Commits

-We are using [Conventional Commit]() to help keep commit messages aligned as development continues.
+We are using [Conventional Commit](https://github.com/conventional-changelog/commitlint) to help keep commit messages aligned as development continues.
 The easiest way to get acquainted with what the commit should look like is to run `yarn commit` which will use the `git-cz` cli and walk you through the steps of committing.
 When asked about the scope, you can checkout the [commitlint.config](./commitlint.config.js) file and look at the `scope-enum` property.
 Once you've made your commit, prettier and eslint will run and ensure that the new code is up to the standards we have in place.

 ## Issues